MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pricing-management/price-attributes-overview.md

 [<img src="media/price-attributes.png" alt="Price attributes." title="Price attributes" width="500" />](media/price-attributes.png#lightbox)

-## Pricing attributes sources
+## Price attributes sources

-Supply Chain Management is able to maintain prices based on price groups, discount groups, product categories, product variants, storage dimensions, and tracking dimensions.
+Supply Chain Management can maintain prices based on price groups, discount groups, product categories, product variants, storage dimensions, and tracking dimensions.
 These pricing factors are fixed and can't be extended or altered to accommodate additional pricing criteria.
 Examples of possible product-based pricing variables include: product types, brands, flavors, pack types, and pack sizes.

 Customer groups don't always provide enough control when it comes to setting up customer-based pricing.
 Therefore, customer-based pricing variables can also include customer area, payment method, payment terms, and loyalty program membership.

 Other sales order details (such as the ordering channel, ordering site, ordering campaign, and mode of delivery) can also include pricing conditions.

-Pricing management offers three price attribute sources as a foundation for setting up pricing rules and conditions, and it provides out-of-box pricing attributes for each source.
-You can build price attribute groups (header or line) and combine them to create pricing attribute combinations.
+Pricing management offers three price attribute sources as a foundation for setting up pricing rules and conditions, and it provides out-of-box price attributes for each source.
+You can build price attribute groups (header or line) and combine them to create price attribute combinations.

 <!-- KFM: Introduce the following table.
 What are we showing here? -->